Claire Dean

 Ollantaytambo

 The village of Ollantaytambo is also located in Peru’s Sacred Valley.
-It is usually the stop- off point on the way to Machu Picchu, but it is worth more than just a quick stop off.
+It is usually the stop-off point on the way to Machu Picchu, but it is worth more than just a quick stop-off.
 In fact, this is one of the best day trips from Cusco.
 This quaint village has two Inca ruins to explore, and so after the streams of people that pass through on their way to Machu Picchu dissipate, you’ll have the cobblestone streets and ruins to yourself.
 The Ollantaytambo ruins are the remains of an enormous Inca fortress.
+They are surprisingly huge, offering a remarkable sight in The Sacred Valley.
+Climb more than 200 stone steps to the top of the ruins to get a better view, overlook the whole complex, and contemplate the resilience of the Incas who carried the large stones from the other side of the valley.
 They come complete with stone terraces built into the hillside.
 The Ollantaytambo complex also includes the Sun Temple and Princess Baths Fountain.
 You’ll also get amazing views out onto the river here.
+Ollantaytambo is also where many take the train to Aguas Calientes for the all-important visit to Machu Picchu.

 Machu Picchu